Edmund Campion: Imprisonment, torture and disputations

 Imprisoned for four days in the Tower of London in a tiny cell called "Little Ease", Campion was then taken out and questioned by three Privy Councillors—Lord Chancellor Sir Thomas Bromley, Vice-Chamberlain of the Royal Household Sir Christopher Hatton and Robert Dudley, Earl of Leicester—on matters including whether he acknowledged Queen Elizabeth to be the true Queen of England.
-He replied that he did, and was offered his freedom, wealth and honours, including the Archbishopric of Canterbury, which he could not accept in good conscience.
+He replied that he did, and he was offered his freedom, wealth and honours, including the Archbishopric of Canterbury, which he could not accept in good conscience.
 (Note: It has often been reported that the Queen herself was present at this meeting, based upon second-hand reports, contained in letters sent after the supposed meeting, from people who were not present.
 More recently, however, correspondence has been located from Lord Burghley, chief advisor to Elizabeth I, which refers to the meeting and those present but makes no mention of the Queen.
 This suggests that the Queen was not present, but that her questions were put to Campion on her behalf by the Privy Councillors.
 See Peter Joseph's (2010) revision and enlargement of Simpson's 1867 biography, pp.357–358 and citations.)

 Campion was imprisoned in the Tower more than four months and tortured on the rack two or three times.
 False reports of a retraction and of a confession by Campion were circulated.
 He had four public disputations with his Anglican adversaries, on 1, 18, 23 and 27 September 1581, at which they attempted to address the challenges of Campion's Challenge to the Privy Council and Decem Rationes.
-Although still suffering from the effects of his torture, and allowed neither time nor books for preparation, he reportedly conducted himself so easily and readily that "even the spectators in the court looked for an acquittal".
+Although still suffering from the effects of his torture and allowed neither time nor books for preparation, he reportedly conducted himself so easily and readily that "even the spectators in the court looked for an acquittal".

 He was arraigned and indicted on 14 November 1581 with several others at Westminster on a charge of having conspired, in Rome and Reims, to raise a sedition in the realm and dethrone the Queen.